project-sunbird/sunbird.org-docs/developer-docs/how-to-guide/telemetry_data_consumption.md

 **API Endpoint**

   GET /data/v3/dataset/get/<datasetId>?type=wfs&from=2018-11-12&to=2018-11-14

 **Bearer**
   <br>Security scheme type: API Key
   <br>Header parameter name: Authorization

 **X-Channel-ID**
   <br>Header parameter name: X-Channel-ID
   <br>Header paramter value: Channel ID for which data exhaust is requested for

 **Content Type**
   <br>Header parameter name: Content-Type
   <br>Header paramter value: application/json

-**Channel exhaust Data Request**
+**Channel Exhaust Data Request**

 * This API is used to request data exhaust for a specific channel
-* The response of the data exhaust request has a signed url to download the exhaust data
+* The response of the data exhaust request has a signed URL to download the exhaust data
 * This data file will be available for download immediately

 **Header Parameters**